tmunzer/mist_ldap_sync/README.md

   - `{1}` will be replaced by the user name
   - `{2}` will be replaced by the SSID name
   - `{3}` wll be replaced by the PPSK value

-### ToDo
-- store the script logs in a log file
-- generate a connection QRcode to add in the emai (this will allow the  automate the users' devices configuration to access the network, just by scanning the QRcode)